libapps/libapps-mirror/nassh/doc/FAQ.md

   the author.

+### When I use a relay server, the IP address is always 0.0.0.0?

+  When using a relay server, Secure Shell only sends the hostname to the remote side that has been specified in the connection settings.
+The relay server is then responsible for resolving that to an actual IP address (since the name is often unresolvable locally by design!).
+But the relay server has no way of communicating that IP address back to the client, so Secure Shell just stubs it out with `0.0.0.0`.
+This is harmless and may be safely ignored.

+  When it comes to the known hosts database, the name will be used instead.

 ### Is my connection really secure?

   The Secure Shell app uses ssh to manage the encrypted communication channels.